 Sharing ideas (collaborative or participative management) consists of juxtaposing ideas as one would juxtapose Post-its.
 Collective intelligence allows you to combine, hybridize two ideas.
 To do this, you must listen or read with lots of concentration.
 You must think the idea interesting A PRIORI, before devoting a maximum of attention to it.
 Next, you must be patient: hybridization begins after 5-10 minutes when writing (silent meetings) and after 10-15 minutes in verbal discussion.

-Only Round-Table and digital sprint techniques allow the hybridization of ideas expressed by a group.
+Only the Round-Table and digital sprint techniques ensure the hybridization of ideas expressed by a group.
 No hybridization if participants do not share the floor with active mutual listening.
 With the Post-it wall technique, each person writes his or her own post-its on their own (independently).
 Moreover, the speech is distributed in writing, but not necessarily in the oral debriefing phase.
 Therefore, there is no hybridization in the writing and very little, or too little, in the oral phase.

 Lessons learned: there are conditions favorable to hybridization: benevolence, listening, humility and patience.
 Time is the worst adjustment variable in collective reflection: you must consent to make the time, especially if you favor speaking over writing.